 My hunting knives run between patterns of the late New England 1700s, often referred to as rifleman’s knives, to knives with reverse stag handles.
 I think I have modified those designs a bit to achieve a certain effect.
 Obviously, they are not identical to the historical pieces but you should be able to see the influence and similarity.

-I take most blades I make and use them before I finish them off.
+I take most blades I make and test them before I finish them off.
 That also includes the swords that I make.
-I expect a buyer to be able to use my knives and for their performance to meet or exceed any other knife that they have ever owned.
+I expect a buyer to be able to use my knives and appreciate their ability to meet or exceed the performance of any other knife that they have ever owned.
 The performance of the blade is very important to me and I have gone to a great extent in time and equipment to make each blade the best that I can.